pralinkhaira/Insta-Cypher/README.md

 ## Disclaimer

 This script is provided for educational and ethical purposes only.
 Misuse of this script for unauthorized access to Instagram accounts is illegal and unethical.
+By using this script, you agree that, I (Pralin Khaira) am not responsible for any illegal or unauthorized use.
 Use this tool responsibly and only on accounts for which you have explicit permission.

 ## License